yuanqing/create-figma-plugin/docs/basics.md

 To accomplish this:

-1. In the Main context, call the function to show the UI.
+1. In the main context, call the function to show the UI.
-2. Read the required data off the Figma document in the Main context.
-Pass the data from Main context → UI context.
+2. Read the required data off the Figma document in the main context.
+Pass the data from main context → UI context.
 3. Receive and show the data in the `<iframe>`.

 #### “We want to get data from the user, and use the data in our Figma document.”

 To accomplish this:

-1. In the Main context, call the function to show the UI.
+1. In the main context, call the function to show the UI.
 2. Render a form within the `<iframe>`.
-When the user clicks a submit button in the form, pass the user input data from UI context → Main context.
+When the user clicks a submit button in the form, pass the user input data from UI context → main context.
-3. Receive and use the data in the Main context.
+3. Receive and use the data in the main context.

 #### “We want to get data from an API endpoint, and use the data in our Figma document.”

 To accomplish this:

-1. In the Main context, call the function to show the UI.
+1. In the main context, call the function to show the UI.
-2. Pass a request to make an API call from Main context → UI context.
+2. Pass a request to make an API call from main context → UI context.
 3. Make an API call in the `<iframe>`.
-When we receive the data from the API, pass the data from UI context → Main context.
+When we receive the data from the API, pass the data from UI context → main context.
-4. Receive and use the data in the Main context.
+4. Receive and use the data in the main context.

 ---